TKontiainen/basm/README.md

 # BASM - The Barebones Assembler

-BASM is a simple assembler for linux x86-64
+BASM is/will be a simple assembler for linux x86-64